sweeperio/chef-base/README.md

 * Sets up apt cookbook
 * Installs packages defined in `node["base"]["packages"]` (see attributes)
 * Installs [runit]
+* Installs a recent version of git from source
 * Configures chef-client to run periodically (see attributes)
 * Creates a sudoers group and grants passwordless sudo access to it
+* Installs a system ruby (see attributes)

 [runit]: http://smarden.org/runit/